hurley87/angular-todo/README.md

 This is a simple Todo List I created in Angular(surprise!) which shows off some cool framework features.

--The html used:
-  <new-item></new-item>

-  <items></items>

-  <remove-item></remove-item>
+Look at that HTML!

- Obviously there's more but this demonstrates a reason why Angular is so awesome - custom directives.
+This demonstrates a reason why Angular is so awesome - custom directives.
 This allows my html to be more expressive.

  I filter each item based on score.
 Users can rank each item.